Do you want to handle your boa constrictor, but you’re afraid of messing it up somehow?

 If they coil in a ball when you touch them:

 Be careful when you see this.

-This isn’t one of the more common behaviors when threatened, but they may feel they have no place to run, so they coil up to protect their head.
+When threatened, this isn’t one of the more common behaviors, but they may feel they have no place to run, so they coil up to protect their head.

 This is similar to another constrictor, the ball python.